-Your author has not been able to find any expressions that the general standard of living decreased during this period.
+Your author has not been able to find any contemporary expressions that the general standard of living decreased during this period.

 The fact that these improvements were continously visible in our period, leads us to suppose that the real wages went up by about 5 per cent per decade.

 There were of course periods of recession in which parts of the population did not eat enough, and in some non-wage occupations the people suffered considerable poverty.

 “This better living consists in the people consuming more food, and of a better sort; eating wheat instead of barley, oats and rye – and drinking prodigiously great quantity of beer.”

 (Arthur Young, agricultural activist, Political Arithmetic, 1774, Part I, p.
 32)